 After 40 years of waiting, if you agree that F1 belongs in New York, then the next logical question is where?

-A race through Manhattan's streets remains a most exciting possibility, which dates back to the 1980s.
-However, it remains an overall inferior solution to a large-scale temporary venue at Jones Beach, as several issues become apparent.
+A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, which dates back to the 1980s.
+However, it remains an overall inferior solution to a temporary large-scale venue at Jones Beach, as several issues become apparent.

 Due in part to the positioning of miles of concrete barriers with 15-foot high catch-fence on crowded Manhattan streets, and the sound reverberating off the tall buildings, many residential.
 Not to mention the extended road closures and the race being, for the most part, out of sight.